portlandcodeschool/primer/syllabus.md

 * Internship at a web development or creative design studio
 * Design and create simple websites for small businesses or individuals
-* Develop web applications with HTML, CSS and JavaScript
+* Develop interactive web applications with HTML, CSS and JavaScript
 * Take part in further Portland Code School classes

-Excited prospective students can elect to:

-1. Invest in their future by enrolling in the complete Web Foundations Series
-2. Learn the basics and choose to continue with Primer Pro if they like it.

 ### Location